 COIs are indicated both by the authors during the submission process and by PC members during the bidding procedure.
 If a PC member has a COI with any author of a submitted paper, that PC member will not review the submission nor take part in its deliberation.

 Authors can optionally indicate a maximum number of 2 unwanted reviewers, providing proper motivations, to prevent the submitted paper to be assigned to them for review.
 Assignments are handled by the Track Chairs; the unwanted reviewers will not be informed of such requests.
 To indicate unwanted reviewers, send the relevant

 Track Chair an email by the submission deadline including the submission ID, the names of the unwanted reviewers, and a brief justification.

 The peer-review process at RTAS incorporates a rebuttal process.
 After the PC members complete the review process, the contact author for each submitted paper will be provided with the set of reviews for that submission.
 Each review might further include a short list of questions for the authors in a clearly marked section.

-Authors have five days to prepare and submit a rebuttal answer through the submission system.
+Authors have three days to prepare and submit a rebuttal answer through the submission system.
 The rebuttal is strictly limited to responses to factual errors and misunderstandings in reviews, and to answers to explicit questions raised in the corresponding section of the reviews.
-The authors are not allowed to add new material/results to the submission.
+The authors are not allowed to introduce new material/results to the submission.

 Note that failing to provide a rebuttal does not lead to an automatic paper rejection.
 Nevertheless, authors are encouraged to address questions by the reviewers to the best of their ability.
 PC members are required to consider the rebuttal answer in the final deliberation.